Plain English Summary

 Who can participate?

-Adults with resistant depression who have been taking the same antidepressants for at least four weeks.
+Adults with treatment resistant depression who have been taking the same antidepressant for at least six weeks.

 What does the study involve?

 Participants are randomly allocated to one of two groups.
-Those in the first group are given lithium carbonate to take as well as any antidepressant medication they are already taking.
-At the start of the study, participants are started on 400 mg to take every night, which can be increased or decreased to find the best possible dose for that particular patient.
-Those in the second group are given quetiapine to take as well as any antidepressant medication they are already taking.
-Participants are started on a dose of 50mg per day for the first two days, increasing to 150mg per day on the third day, up to 300mg per day by week two.
-The dosage can be adjusted within the range of 150mg-300mg per day as required.
-Throughout the 52 weeks of the study, participants in both groups complete a questionnaire online about how bad their depressive symptoms are.
-In addition, at the start of the study and then again at 8, 26 and 52 weeks, participants in both groups complete a number of questionnaires in order to assess their levels of mood and general health.
+Those in the first group are prescribed lithium to take as well as any antidepressant medication they are already taking.
+At the start of the study, it is recommended that participants are started on 400mg to take every night, which can be increased or decreased to find the optimum dose for each patient.
+Those in the second group are prescribed quetiapine to take as well as any antidepressant medication that they are already taking.
+It is recommended that participants are started on a dose of 50mg per day for the first two days, increasing to 150mg per day on the third day, and up to 300mg per day by week two.
+It is recommended that the dosage can be adjusted within the range of 150mg-300mg per day as required.
+Throughout the 52 weeks of the study, participants in both groups complete three short weekly questionnaires about their depression severity, social functioning, and medication via an online system.
+They also have assessment visits with a member of the research team at the start of the study and after 8, 26 and 52 weeks, which includes a number of self-report and clinician rated questionnaires, as well as optional blood, hair and saliva samples.